 At each meeting, updates are provided on missions and missionaries.
 The committee is also involved in preparing an annual missions budget and in distributing undesignated funds at the year’s end.
 Prayer for missionaries and their work is an essential part of each meeting.

 One priority is putting a “face” on mission work—that is, making missionaries and their work known to the people of Parkwood Gardens.
-This might include having missionaries speak at the church or giving mission news in the church bulletin, on the TV, on the bulletin board in the foyer or in weekly emails.
+This might include having missionaries speak at the church or giving mission news on the bulletin board in the foyer or in weekly emails.

 The Missions Committee is looking for people who have a heart for missions to be a part of its team.

 Lowell and Gail Deering were born in western Canada, but Lowell spent his high school years in Ontario.
 They first went overseas with Mission Aviation Fellowship (MAF) in 1988, and served with MAF in Papua New Guinea and Northern Australia for 25 years.
 They have two sons, Caleb and Tobin.

 In the 21st century, MAF continues to provide aviation transport logistics for many isolated communities, but there is increasing emphasis on communications, education, and information networking technologies.
 MAF works in partnership with over 1500 different missions and non-government organizations.
 Despite the changing technologies used to support many different remote people, the vision remains the same.
 For the communities they serve in, MAF missionaries seek to be the agents of physical and spiritual transformation in the name of Jesus.

 Lowell and Gail are presently based in Guelph.
 Lowell serves at the MAF Canada head office, where he is responsible for oversight of Canadian operations, as well as the recruitment of Canadian technical staff.
 MAF Canada operations include a flight program in Angola, West Africa, and a pilot training program in Alberta, known as the Prairie Aviation Training Centre.
 This requires a large amount of international and domestic travel for him.
-Gail provides learning therapy for clients in the Kitchener Waterloo area.
+Gail provides learning therapy for clients in the Kitchener-Waterloo area.
 This has given her opportunity to speak into the lives of Canadian students, drawing from her many years of accumulated practice and experience.